Azure

 - debugging Azure VM capacity, quotas, images, or SSH readiness;

-Azure is a managed provider for Linux, native Windows, and Windows WSL2 leases.
-It creates VMs in a shared resource group, tags them with Crabbox lease metadata, and bootstraps the normal SSH/sync contract through cloud-init on Linux or Custom Script Extension on Windows.
-Native Windows can also run the shared desktop/VNC bootstrap after SSH is reachable; WSL2 runs the shared Windows WSL2 bootstrap and then uses the POSIX sync/run contract through WSL.
-It works in direct mode with local Azure auth and in brokered mode through Worker-owned service principal secrets.
+Azure is a brokered provider for Linux, native Windows, and Windows WSL2 leases.
+It creates VMs in a shared resource group, tags them with Crabbox lease metadata, and bootstraps the standard SSH/sync contract through cloud-init on Linux or a Custom Script Extension on Windows.
+Native Windows can also run the shared desktop/VNC bootstrap once SSH is reachable; WSL2 runs the shared Windows WSL2 bootstrap and then uses the POSIX sync/run contract through WSL.

 #Targets

-| Target | Managed | Notes |
+| Target | Brokered | Notes |

 |---|---|---|